 Lunchtime found us at the La Vierge Vineyard where we were treated to magnificent views and wonderful food offerings of Bobotie and Calamari - followed by wonderful desserts of Lemon Meringue Pie and Dom Pedros!
 (Vanilla Ice Creme and Amarula).
-Struck ups a great conversation with a guy named Andrew and Linda from Scotland.
+Struck up a great conversation with folks named Andrew and Linda from Scotland.
 Full of humor!
 They are also on holiday and they own a hotel in Scotland.
 It's for sale! - although not listed yet.
-We all want to buy it and run t as a group.
+We all want to buy it and run it as a group.
 Check it out at www.castlehotel.uk.com.

 The afternoon found us wondering around and shopping in the village of Hermanus,